-The premises of the world’s first IKEA shop are in Älmhult, and they have now been turned into and opened as a museum.
-Playful and creative exhibitions make IKEA Museum a fun visitor attraction for young and old.
+The premises of the world’s first IKEA shop are in Älmhult, and they have been turned into a museum.
+Playful and creative exhibitions make IKEA Museum a fun visitor attraction for both young and old.

 In the summer, Kalmar castle belongs to the children - great adventures await!
 Meet horrid ghosts in the dungeons, follow a princess through the many halls and bedrooms in the castle or help the castle jester find a treasure.
 If you’re brave, you can fight the Black Knight.
 For rainy days, the indoor adventures at Kalmar Castle are not to be missed!